Strengthening Governance

 Compliance education

-Compliance training on the Special Commercial Code supervised by lawyers.
-Held on a regular basis, with participants required to pass a confirmation test after the training.
+A legal Compliance training on the Special Commercial Code supervised by attorneys.
+This is held on a regular basis, where participants passing a confirmation test is mandatory after the training.